 The denial stage is over.
 You've faced the facts.
 Now the anger is flaring up in your soul.
 You are angry at your partner who did this to you.
 But you may also be angry at yourself or at those around you who are making things worse with well-meaning advice.

 Anger is an essential part of the processing process.
 So don't suppress it!
-Allow yourself to scream out loud or punch a pillow.
-Exercise can also serve as an outlet.
-Anger helps you wake up from numbness.
+Allow yourself to scream loudly or punch a pillow.
+Also Sports can serve as an outlet.
+Anger helps you to wake up from your torpor.

 What would have happened if ...?
 This question is typical for the negotiation phase.
 You try to find answers as to why all this could have happened.
 You play through different scenarios in your head: What would have happened if you had behaved differently in certain situations?